PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 # Special Fundraising Deals

 From time to time, we gladly accepted such deals with fundraising purpose from corporates and individuals.
-We are not in the position to give any recommendation to the quality of the products or services, although we have tried out best to provide community members with quality as promised in the flyers.
+We are not in the position to give any recommendation to the quality of the products or services, although we have tried our best to provide community members with quality as promised in the flyers.

 ### Vacation Home in Waldport, Oregon Coast